Rock Lee: Reception

 Lee has ranked highly in the Shōnen Jump popularity polls for the series, initially continuously placing in the top ten and reaching fifth place once.
 In later polls, Lee lost his top ten status.
 Also, several pieces of merchandise based on Lee have also been released, including action figures of his Part I and Part II appearances, plush dolls, and keychains.
+My Hero Academia author Kōhei Horikoshi said that Rock Lee's inhability to use ninjutsu and instead use hand-to-hand combat made him highly stand out in the manga.
+He also praised how heroic is Rock Lee's portrayal in the Chunnin Exams when facing Orochimaru's underlings.

 Several publications for manga, anime, video games, and other media have provided commentary on Lee's character.
 IGN's A.E.
 Sparrow called Lee one of his favorite characters in the series and compared his personality to that of Bruce Lee and Noel Gallagher.
 Fellow editor Ramsey Isler ranked him as the eight best character on the series and said he "was the true underdog of the series."
 Isler added, "Perhaps a little too intense, but always fiercely devoted to his cause, Rock Lee added all sorts of flavor to the series."
 However, Rock Lee's profile on IGN describes him as "kind of stiff" because of his very polite demeanor.
 Active Anime celebrated Lee's introduction in the series as a comedic relief to the growing tension of the story at that point.
 Anime Insider listed him in their top five list for "pure-hearted heroes" from anime and manga publications, ranking at number five.
 Insider praised him for "never [giving] up, even in the face of people with actual ninja powers."

 Anime News Network referred to Lee as the "star of [the Chunin Exam arc]", and claimed that he "almost single-handedly rescues this arc from being tossed into the 'entertaining but disposable' bin".
 His fight against Gaara in the exams was listed as second best one in anime by AnimeCentral.
 Anime News Network also called Lee the "goofiest looking character" in the series and praised Kishimoto's "ninja-punk visual sensibilities" that allowed him to make Lee "damn cool when the action starts".
 In the NEO Awards 2007 from Neo, Rock Lee won in the category "Best Anime Character".
 He was also listed as one of the three "Honorable Mentions" from Naruto by Wizard Entertainment's Danica Davidson with comments from the article being focused on Lee's determination.
 When the Naruto manga ended, writer Yūto Kubota expressed that Lee was his favorite character.